Paul-Omondi-School-Work/phase-1-Currency-Converter/README.md

 # phase-1-DEV-CON-BLOG

 ## Project.
-Developers Corner(DEV-CON) is blogging site to help amateur developers begin their software journey by providing them with good content.
+This is a currency converter that changes your currency to the desired country currency you want.

 Project Description
-DEV-CON is a website that is built to act as a blog site.
-The website will allow one to upload,edit and delete articles at their own convenience.
+This webApp takes in currencies and changes them to the form a user desires based on different currencies from different countries.

 ## Technologies